 The respondent is a 35-year-old man from Iran.
 He fled his country three years ago and arrived in Bosnia more than a year and a half ago.
 He explained that, together with other people on the move, they tried to cross the border to ask for asylum in Croatia numerous times.
 He says that he tried 60 times in total since he arrived in Bosnia, and he experienced physical violence in 45 of those times.

-On the 2nd of March 2022, the respondent reported that along with a couple and two other families including two babies and four young children, he left Sturlic at 11:00 am.
-The group walked for around 30 minutes and crossed the border and was about 1 km inside Croatian territory when some officers apprehended them (45.075390,15.752890).
+On the 2nd of March 2022, the respondent reported that along with a couple and two other families including two babies and four young children, he left Šturlić at 11 am.
+The group walked for around 30 minutes and crossed the border and was about one kilometer inside Croatian territory when some officers apprehended them (45.075390,15.752890).
 After their uniforms (blue with “policija” written on the back) the group identified the officers as members of the Croatian police.

 The respondent said they were left at the border in the forest (45.070549,15.756632).
 They were told that they needed to go back to Bosnia from there.
-From the pushback point, it took the group one hour to walk back to find a place to rest.
+From the location of pushback, it took the group one hour to walk back to find a place to rest.